 Internet and freedom

-Vestager presented both positive and negative elements of the internet as a whole, emphasising that it not only provides a platform that features “not just the voices of the powerful,” but also allows for alternatives for people who otherwise would feel isolated in their circumstances or communities.
+Vestager presented both positive and negative elements of the internet as a whole.
+Emphasising that it not only features a platform that promotes “not just the voices of the powerful,” but it also provides new alternatives for people who otherwise would feel isolated in their circumstances or communities.
 This is illustrated, in part, by the voices of the MeToo movement having such a powerful impact due to them being spread by, and having come about in, this digital age.

 “In ancient Athens, democracy meant that all citizens could come together and participate in a single debate.
 And today – for the first time in the modern age – the Internet again makes it possible to do that, in a single virtual space we all share” she says.

 In Vestager's view, the internet has given us “much more control”, however she also draws on an analogy of 'wasps swarming a picnic' when highlighting the inherent dangers of disinformation or fake news, such as “outright lies about vaccination”.

 While information sourced from Wikipedia may turn out to be factually correct most of the time, one must never overlook how aspects of power, whether be it of gender or other factors, play a part in generating knowledge and information bias, a point which Vestager finds also applies to how data is processed by AI.

 “Results are only as reliable as the data that goes into it”, she states.
 And while the logical processing of a computer may be regarded as incorruptible, at the end of the day “it’s not any better than what we feed it with.”